namakshenas/deep-RAG/README.md

-# Complex Retrieval-Augmented Generation (RAG) Pipeline
+# Cached based Retrieval-Augmented Generation (RAG) Pipeline Diagram

 1. **Step 1 - User submits query**: The user’s query initiates the RAG pipeline.
 2. **Step 2 - Cache Check**: Checks for an existing response in the cache.